A day-long workshop on the social, economic and cultural history of Scotland and the lives of our Scottish ancestors

 James Thomson has designed and taught over a dozen very popular advanced and expert-level family history courses co-sponsored by Toronto Branch OGS and the Toronto Public Library.
 James can draw on over thirty years of experience in family history and local history research to develop courses, write articles and make presentations at conferences and workshops on a variety of topics including Scottish history.
 James is also an instructor in the School of Continuing Studies at the University of Toronto.

-Scottish-born and raised, Christine is a genealogy educator with expertise in searching Scottish records.
+Scottish-born and raised in Canada, Christine is a genealogy educator with expertise in searching Scottish records.
 Christine is also a lecturer, author and blogger.
 She is the director of Genealogy Tours of Scotland and enjoys taking fellow Scots “home” to do onsite genealogy research and to discover their own Scottish heritage.